-- the number of elected members (within the legal requirement to have a minimum of 6 and a maximum of 14 members) - the boundaries and names of each constituency - the number of members that will represent each constituency - whether or not to establish Māori constituencies for electors on the Māori roll.
+- the number of elected members (within the legal requirement to have a minimum of 6 and a maximum of 14 members) - the boundaries and names of each constituency - the number of members that will represent each constituency.

 Councils must follow the procedures set out in the Local Electoral Act 2001 when conducting their representation review.
 They should also follow the guidelines published by the Local Government Commission.